temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 )
 ```

 Remember that **tidycensus** can download data in "tidy" (long) format (variables in rows) or "wide" format (variables in columns).
 So far we have mostly worked with long format.
 For GIS and mapping, we usually want wide format.
-We also explicitly request geometries (the default is `geometry = FALSE`{.r}).
+We also explicitly request geometries (the default is `geometry = FALSE`).
 The following statement requests the data from the Census API.
 I store it in its original form (other than some column renaming at the end) prefixed with `zz_`.
 I do this because, as we experiment with altering the data, I want to be able to start over without having to repeat the Census API call, which will be the slowest part of this tutorial.
 (The use of `zz_` is just my preference, because it keeps those data frames alphabetically at the end, and kind of "out of the way" when I list objects in my R environment.
 You may prefer a different prefix.)

 ```r
 zz_philly_race = get_decennial(